 Indeed, new chemical registrations along with new

-prices have rebounded from a low several years ago.
+prices have rebounded from a low many years ago.
 There

 is good reason to believe that the next generation will